epabst/kotlin-showcase/README.md

 * webclient - javascript web application
 * mobile - hybrid mobile application using KotlinJS and Cordova to run on Android, iOS, Windows Phones, etc.

-# How to Build
+# How to Prepare to Build webclient

 * The webclient module requires exporting some Kotlin libraries to Javascript.
-Run "./gradlew idea", open project in IntelliJ, at the prompt, click "Configure modules as Kotlin (JavaScript) modules", select the webclient module and "Use library from plugin", edit the webclient module settings and check the export boxes for KotlinJavaScript and Yested, and build the project in IntelliJ.
+Run "./gradlew idea", open project in IntelliJ, at the prompt, click "Configure modules as Kotlin (JavaScript) modules", select the webclient module and "Use library from plugin", edit the webclient module settings and check the export boxes for KotlinJavaScript and Yested as well as setting the module output path to webclient/src/main/web/gen.

+# How to Build webclient

+Compile the webclient module in IntelliJ (e.g. right-click on the webclient module and click "Compile").
-It will generate some files in out/production/webclient/lib
+It will generate some files in webclient/src/main/web/gen

-# How to Run from IntelliJ
+# How to Run webclient from IntelliJ

 In IntelliJ, right-click on webclient/src/main/web/index.html and "Open in Browser".
 Voila!

+# How to Build mobile

+See mobile/README.md